 It’s a short 15-minute drive or a 40-minute bike ride from the center of Valladolid to reach Oxman Cenote.
 If you are driving or riding your bike, make sure to come from the highway because if you take the shortcut through the farmland you will have to ride through some unpaved and rocky dirt roads.

-HOW TO GET TO CENOTE OXMAN
+HOW TO GET HERE

-Bicycle rental is generally around 150 MXN per day and you can find a set of wheels at your hostel or from one of the bike rental stores in the main town.
+Bicycle rental is generally around 150 MXN per day, and you can find a set of wheels at your hostel or from one of the bike rental stores in the main town.

-However, keep in mind that once you are done with exploring Oxman Cenote and Hacienda San Lorenzo, there will be no taxis waiting out the front for you.
+However, keep in mind that once you are done exploring Oxman Cenote and Hacienda San Lorenzo, there will be no taxis waiting out the front for you.
 That’s why getting back to Valladolid will likely cost you double the price as the Hacienda San Lorenzo Oxman Hotel will have to call a taxi from town to come and pick you up.